mmbmf1/mmbmf1/posts/building-get-endpoints.md

 ## Introduction

 GET endpoints with parameterized queries.
 Safe, efficient, handles filtering and errors.
+These patterns protect against SQL injection while keeping your code readable and maintainable.
+Perfect for building APIs that retrieve data with various filters and search capabilities.

 ## The Problem

 String concatenation in queries can lead to SQL injection vulnerabilities.
+When you build SQL queries by concatenating user input directly into strings, malicious users can inject their own SQL code.
+This is one of the most common and dangerous security vulnerabilities in web applications.
+Even if you think your input is safe, edge cases and unexpected input formats can create vulnerabilities.

 ```typescript
 const result = await query(`SELECT * FROM users WHERE id = ${req.query.id}`);